 While some jobs will prioritize applicants with a college degree over others, there is no real reason that lacking a college degree will keep you from becoming a Web Designer.
 Likewise, having a degree in an unrelated field can still be useful, though additional focused training will still be necessary.
 While the path to a professional career will be different, there is nothing stopping a dedicated non-college graduate from finding work as a Web Designer.

-Step #1: Learn About Web Designer Field
+Step #1: Learn About the Web Design Field

 The first step in becoming a Web Designer is simply learning about the field and the career path.
 Noble Desktop provides students with a number of free resources, including an exhaustive selection of articles on the Web Designer Career Hub page, to help students become familiar with the life of a Web Designer before they commit to this as a future career path.
-In these articles, you can learn about the kinds of tools Web Designer uses, what kinds of projects they can expect to work on, and what they can expect from entry-level positions, including job responsibilities and starting salaries.
+In these articles, you can learn about the kinds of tools Web Designers use, what kinds of projects they can expect to work on, and what they can expect from entry-level positions, including job responsibilities and starting salaries.

 Step #2: Learn Web Designer Skills